 Some students' tastes and preferences for particular sports may change during the year, or after initial selections have been made.
-When this is the case, a change of sport application is reviewed and maybe granted within the first few weeks, but only after seeking the approval from the Head of Sport in order to ensure that administrative procedures are followed.
+When this is the case a change of sport is usually permitted within the first few weeks, but only after seeking the approval from the Head of Sport in order to ensure that administrative procedures are followed.

-The Summer Sports season is conducted over two Terms, starting in Term One and continuing in Term Four.
-Generally, students are expected to remain in the same Summer Sport for both.
-The Winter Sports season takes place over Term Two and Term Three.
+Please note the summer sports season is conducted over two terms starting in Term Four and continuing in Term One the following year.
+Students are expected to remain in the same summer sport for both.